Ernest Afiesimama: Background

 Afiesimama was born in Ogoloma, Okrika, Rivers State.
 He attended the World Meteorological Organisation (WMO) Regional Training Centre (RTC) Lagos and obtained the Class III (Weather Analyst) and Class II (Weather Forecaster) Certificates with distinction.
 He completed the Aeronautical Meteorologist Course in 1988 at the Nigerian College of Aviation Technology in Zaria and later studied at the Federal University of Technology Akure.
 He holds a first class degree in atmospheric physics (meteorology) and Master of Sciences (Distinction) in hydrology and water resources.
-He obtained his Ph.D in climatology (climate dynamics) at the University of Lagos and has been in environmental consultancy for many years.
-He recently obtained a first class degree in Law from The University of Law, United Kingdom.
+He obtained his Ph.D. in climatology (climate dynamics) at the University of Lagos and has been in environmental consultancy for many years.
+He also obtained a first class degree in Law from The University of Law, United Kingdom.
 He has an advanced diploma in electrical/electronic engineering and other postgraduate certificates in environmental and climate related fields.

 Weatherman

 He joined the then Department of Meteorological Services of the Federal Service and was a national TV weather presenter in 1997.
 He received an award for excellence in weather presentation.
 He was the head of international relations and protocols and also the general manager, numerical weather predictions (NWP) of the Nigerian Meteorological Agency (NiMet).
-He is currently the Programme Manager, Offices for Africa and Least Developed Countries at the World Meteorological Organisation in Geneva, Switzerland.
+He was the Regional Programme Manager, Regional Office for Africa at the World Meteorological Organisation in Geneva, Switzerland.

 Afiesimama was a senior associate scientist of the International Centre for Theoretical Physics (Physics of Weather and Climate Group), Trieste, Italy from 2002 to 2014.
 He was the lead author of Nigeria's Second National Communication on the development of Climate Scenarios in Nigeria.